Highlights in spite of Covid-19

 Philo has graduated with a diploma from OLA, a local teacher college.
 She was near the top of her class and specializes in teaching math and science.
 Yes, a Ghanaian girl teaching math and science.
 She is now doing National Service in Mankissim about 1-1/2 hrs away.
 She didn’t go to Christ Cares as a student but Volunteer Kathy found her during her first HS year at EHS, we are blessed by that.
 She was PIF in Nursery (tough duty) and always helped with girls club and children’s activities.
 She is on her way to success.

 We found Isaac as a student at Edinaman.
 He was a small shy boy, but was at the top of his class, ending as valedictorian.
 Even though he did not live locally we found a way for him to be a PIF at Christ Cares and become “one of us”.
-He is now a 3rd year student in Pre Law at KNUST with excellent grades.
+He has completed his 3rd year in Pre Law at KNUST with excellent grades.
 He is our Tomorrow’s Stars Lawyer.
 We like to have students with many specialties to share their knowledge in our Tomorrow’s Stars Family.

 We found Joana after Edinaman HS, but she attended Christ Cares.
 She was a great help with the small children.
 She is a good listener and offers mature guidance to others.
 She completed a diploma in Business from UCC-Distance Learning.
 She is now doing her National Service with the Catholic Educational Unit which oversees all Catholic schools in the Central Region.
 They coordinate teachers, school activities, quiz competitions between schools.
 She loves the big picture experience.
 She plans to go to the 2 yr distance “degree” course in business.